 Cover your coughs and sneezes with a tissue or your arm, not your hand

 Why?
 Coughs can force out thousands of tiny droplets of saliva which can spread germs.
-In fact, 3,000 droplets are expelled in a single cough, and some of the droplets can fly out of your mouth at speeds of up to 50 miles per hour.1 Sneezes are even worse than coughs for spreading germs because they can produce as many as 40,000 tiny droplets of saliva which can exit your nose and mouth at speeds greater than 200 miles per hour.
+In fact, 3,000 droplets are expelled in a single cough, and some of the droplets can fly out of your mouth at speeds of up to 50 miles per hour.
+Sneezes are even worse than coughs for spreading germs because they can produce as many as 40,000 tiny droplets of saliva which can exit your nose and mouth at speeds greater than 200 miles per hour.
 By covering your coughs and your sneezes, you can help prevent the spread of germs to others.
-Also, always remember to wash your hands after coughing or sneezing.
+Also, always remember to clean your hands after coughing or sneezing.

 For more information on how to protect yourself and your family, visit: RCDHU’s Healthy Living Infection Prevention and Control webpage.